wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 Terraform can also provision <strong>on-premises</strong> servers running OpenStack, VMWare vSphere, and  CloudStack as well as AWS, Azure, Google Cloud, Digitial Ocean, Fastly, and other <a href="#CloudProviders">cloud providers</a> (responsible for understanding API interacitons and exposing resources).

+In GCP, Terraform state is stored as an object in a configurable prefix in a given bucket on GCS (Google Cloud Storage), which supports state locking.

+To set an IAM policy for a specified project and replace any existing policy that is already attached, the use a <tt>google_project_iam_policy</tt> authoritative resource.

 <a name="Providers"></a>